Twelve days at 62°N under the midnight sun, nine of eighteen inhabited islands

 fast

-Gjógv at the northern tip of Eysturoy - the famous gorge village, the day’s prize.
+Gjógv at the northern tip of Eysturoy - the famous gorge village, a natural harbour cut by basalt walls.
+The day’s prize, with the lower-mountain walk above the gorge for the high view.

 05